oronboni/Infra/K8sIntro/LAB%2D1.md

 ```
 cafenamespace: test
 ```
-## 2. Find and replace mdatp to parameter
+## 2. Find and replace citi to parameter
-Go over all the files under templates and replace "mdatp" with "{{ .Values.cafenamespace }}"
+Go over all the files under templates and replace "citi" with "{{ .Values.cafenamespace }}"
 ## 3. Install the helm chart
 ```
 helm upgrade --install my-first-release my_first_release_chart